-Opinion | Easiest fix for Facebook: Break it up
+Opinion | Easiest fix for Facebook: break it up

 So in 1906, Roosevelt and his Justice Department brought an antitrust case against Standard Oil, won at trial, and saw the verdict upheld by the US Supreme Court in 1912.
 Standard Oil was broken up into 34 parts.

-When we spoke, Wu cited three other important antitrust cases where the goal was to break up an existing company: the AT&T lawsuit that resulted in the company spinning off the “Baby Bells” in 1984, the IBM suit that began in 1969, and the Microsoft trial in 1998.

-It’s true that the government failed to break up IBM Corp. or Microsoft Corp.
-Even so, the mere fact of the lawsuits changed the behaviour of the companies, allowing for innovation and competition that the two monopolies had prevented.
-The software industry came about in no small part because IBM didn’t dare try to stop it; Google was able to grow knowing that Microsoft wouldn’t try to harm it the way it had Netscape.
-As for AT&T and Standard Oil, can you imagine what the American economy would be like today if they had not been broken up?
-All four cases were critically important in allowing capitalism to flourish.

-The point is, for most of the last century, antitrust regulators were unafraid to try to break up companies if they thought one had become too big or too powerful.
+For most of the last century, antitrust regulators were unafraid to try to break up companies if they thought one had become too big or too powerful.
 As Wu points out, nowhere in the law is there even a mention of consumer welfare or the fear of higher prices.
-On the contrary: In 1914, Congress passed the Clayton Act, which toughened the 1890 antitrust Sherman Act.
+On the contrary: in 1914, Congress passed the Clayton Act, which toughened the 1890 antitrust Sherman Act.
 In so doing, Wu writes, “the nation had picked decentralization over concentration and competition over monopoly”.

 With Facebook floundering, Instagram is now viewed internally as the growth driver.
 Many people who are tired of Facebook for one reason or another are turning to Instagram as their social media platform of choice.
 Many of them don’t even know that Instagram is owned by Facebook.